 For this gratin to be as luscious as possible– use sea scallops and not bay scallops.
 (Bay scallops are the tiny scallops– you want the big ones instead.)
 The sea scallops will give this dish a silky texture that will contrast nicely with the crunchy top and the smooth, creamy sauce.

-For the best quality scallops, you want to buy scallops that are “chemical-free” or “dry packed,” because chemical additives will alter the flavor of the scallops.
-I order mine online from my favorite seafood supplier– Orca Bay.
+I’ve been ordering my scallops from Orca Bay.
 Their All Natural Scallops are free from additives, sustainably sourced, and (seriously) taste better than any other scallops I’ve ever eaten.
+Order Orca Bay Online.

 Making Pumpkin Broiled Scallop Gratin

 To make Pumpkin Broiled Scallop Gratin, start by patting your sea scallops dry and then tossing them in a little salt.
 Set them in the fridge until you’re ready for them.

 Next, sauté a sliced shallot in butter, and then brown a few sliced button mushrooms in the same pan.
 Divide the shallot and mushroom slices between two ramekins.
 (Don’t have ramekins?
 You can also use a shallow casserole dish.)

 Add a little more butter to the same pan, let it melt, and then add some milk.
 Whisk and combine the two, and then whisk pumpkin into the mixture.
 Season to taste with salt, cayenne, and nutmeg.

 Pull the scallops out of the fridge, and divide them among the ramekins.
 Pour the sauce in the ramekins, covering the sides (but not the tops) of the scallops.
 Top everything with a little freshly ground parmesan, and broil until the tops are golden brown.